Eligibility for survivors' benefits

 Which earnings are not used for the calculation of the benefits?

-We do not take into account the months during which the deceased did not have earnings while he or she was entitled to, as the case may be:
+We do not take into account the months during which the deceased was not entitled to, as the case may be:

-• an unreduced income replacement indemnity from the Commission des normes, de l'équité, de la santé et de la sécurité du travail (CNESST);
+unreduced income replacement indemnity from the Commission des normes, de l'équité, de la santé et de la sécurité du travail (CNESST) during at least 24 consecutive months;

-• family benefits paid by the Québec government or the Canadian government for a child under age 7.
+family benefits paid by the Gouvernement du Québec or the Canadian government for a child under age 7.
 The period can be extended up to the year during which the child turns 18.
 That is the case if you are receiving the Supplement for Handicapped Children Requiring Exceptional Care for that child.

 Why are these earnings not used to calculate the benefits?